 A relevant portfolio is required.

-Creative portfolio (if available, submitted with admission documents) containing examples of creative works, including photographs, short films/videos, essays, scripts, poems, etc. Portfolio can be uploaded to this system or sent by post along with copies of educational documents.
+Creative portfolio containing examples of creative works, including photographs, short films/videos, essays, scripts, poems, etc. Portfolio to be sent: email@example.com

 Entrance exam is a part of admissions procedure.
 It consists of: